genderkit/genderkit/_articles/formal-diagnosis.md

 - gender identity disorder

 These are all broadly synonymous from a medical perspective, though you may prefer a diagnosis of "dysphoria" as it is less pathologising and does not imply a binary identity.
 Any of these diagnoses should be as good as any other for accessing treatment.

-Your GP should be able to refer you to one of the NHS gender services who will be able to diagnose you.
-You can read about how to ask for a referral on our [Getting a Referral page]({% link _resources/referral-appointment.md %}).

-Once you've been referred to a specialist service, you can see our [First Appointments page]({% link _resources/initial-appointment.md %}) for information about what to expect and how to prepare.

 {% include travel-costs %}